Knetic/go-namedParameterQuery/README.md

 But if your query uses lowercase variable names (as mine did), your struct will need to have exportable field names (as above) you can translate between the two with a tag.

+License
+--

+This implementation of Go named parameter queries is licensed under the MIT general use license.
+You're free to integrate, fork, and play with this code as you feel fit without consulting the author, as long as you provide proper credit to the author in your works.
+If you have questions, issues, or patches, I'm completely open to pull requests, issues opened on github, or emails from out of the blue.